aco950/aws-cloud-prac-notes/condensed_notes.md

        - Simple Static Website Hosting
        - Enterprise Web Hosting

-   - Inspector
-     - Automated *security assessment service* that helps improve the security and compliance of applications deployed on AWS.
-     - Automatically checks applications for exposure, vulnerabilities, and deviations from best practices.
-     - Similar to Nessus Scan product.

 ## Security - Access Control and Management
    - Integration and federation with corporate directories